csansoni/ISQA3420Assignment1/USE CASES.md

 Goal in Context:

-           The manager is able to update a policy based off changes in acceptable licenses or vulnerablility thresholds
+           The manager is able to update a policy based off changes in vulnerablility thresholds or license requirements

 Stakeholders:

-           Manager: To update an existing policy to match the goals of the organization
+           Manager: To update an existing policy to meet license requirements and vulnerability thresholds
            Developer: To change current or new software packages to be in accordance with the new policy
-           Organization: To update policies to meet acceptable license and vulnerability thresholds

 Preconditions:

            New policy has been created to follow the organization's goals regarding acceptable licenses and vulnerability thresholds
            Relevant policy information is stored in the policy database

 Main Success Scenario: